Skip to main content

 Eating too much sugar also leads to inflammation.
 Studies have found a link between excess sugar intake and autoimmune diseases such as:

-Eating a lot of sugar also contributes to excess weight.
+Eating a lot of sugar can also lead to excess weight gain.
 And that can lead to even more inflammation.

 • Corn syrup